-The device supports IPSec tunnel mode.
+The device supports IPSec tunnel and transport mode.
 The print channel can be secured by establishing an IPSec association between a client and the device.
-A shared secret is used to encrypt the traffic flowing through this tunnel.
-SSL must be enabled in order to set up the shared secret.
+A shared secret is used to encrypt the traffic flowing through a tunnel.

-When an IPSec tunnel is established between a client and the machine, the tunnel will also be active for administration with SNMPv2 tools (HP Open View, etc.), providing security for SNMP SETs and GETS with an otherwise insecure protocol.
+An IPSec tunnel can be established between a client and the machine, for example, to secure administration with SNMPv2 tools (HP Open View, etc.), providing security for SNMP SETs and GETS with an otherwise insecure protocol.
 SNMP Traps may not be secure if either the client or the device has just been rebooted.
 IP Filtering can be useful to prevent SNMP calls from non-IPSec clients.

-Once an IPSec channel is established between two points, it stays open until one end reboots or goes into power saver,.
-Only network clients and servers will have the ability to establish an IPSec tunnel with the machine.
-Thus device-initiated operations (like scanning) cannot assume the existence of the tunnel unless a print job (or other client initiated action) has been previously run since the last boot at either end of the connection.
+Once an IPSec channel is established between two points, it stays open until one node reboots or goes into power saver.
+Only network clients and servers will have the ability to establish an IPSec tunnel with the WorkCentre device.
+Device-initiated operations (like scanning) cannot assume the existence of the tunnel unless a print job (or other client-initiated action) has been previously run since the last boot at either end of the connection.